MDSplus/mdsplus/CMakeMigrationGuide.md

 The simplest case for building MDSplus is the following:

 ```
+# Run the initial bootstrap, we hope to remove this in a later version
+./bootstrap

 # Make a directory to hold the intermediate objects and generated files
 mkdir build